 WHAT is being said?

 Most people rattle off words without any thought or consideration for how they will sound or be perceived.
 There is an egocentric aspect to sharing feedback.
 Words have power.
 Is your message able to be heard or is your message lost because you haven’t conveyed it in a way the person can receive it?
 This takes knowing yourself and having the ability to regulate your actions.
 This also takes knowing the person you are speaking to and understanding how they prefer to be communicated with.
 These skills are part of emotional intelligence, something we teach and train clients on regularly.
-A DISC profile can help you learn more about yourself and others (click here to learn more about DISC).
+A DISC profile can help you learn more about yourself and others (contact us today to learn more about DISC).

 HOW is it being conveyed?

 Are you giving feedback in passing?
 Do you drop a bomb quickly and then walk away?
 Are you emotional, angry, or upset at the time you are trying to talk to someone?
 Or do you set the stage purposely, in control of your words as you lead up to the message, deliver the message, then stick around to clean up the message and make sure it was received appropriately?
-True feedback given in the spirt of support and betterment of an individual takes time in a conversation, but often leaders drop a bomb quickly then leave the individual to interpret the feedback and make sense of it on their own.
+True feedback given in the spirit of support and betterment of an individual takes time in a conversation, but often leaders drop a bomb quickly then leave the individual to interpret the feedback and make sense of it on their own.
 This is laziness on the part of the leader.